VauntDev/glhf/README.md

 # glhf
 Generic Light-weight Handler Framework

 ## Experimental

 This is a experimental library.
-The main goal is to evaluate levaraing generics to reduce duplicate code around deseralizing and seralizing http requests/responses.
+The main goal is to evaluate leveraging generics to reduce duplicate code around deserializing and serializing http requests/responses.